anushka-cseatmnc/Emotional-Support-Wellness-Web-App/README.md

 ## ✅ Features Implemented

+## FastAPI Backend:
-FastAPI Backend: Built a backend API using FastAPI for handling chatbot interactions.
+- Built a backend API using FastAPI for handling chatbot interactions.

+## AI Chatbot Integration
-AI Chatbot Integration: Implemented a chatbot using LangChain and ChatGroq for emotional support.
+-Implemented a chatbot using LangChain and ChatGroq for emotional support.

+## Sentiment Analysis
-Sentiment Analysis: AI analyzes user messages as Positive, Neutral, or Negative.
+-AI analyzes user messages as Positive, Neutral, or Negative.

-ChromaDB for Contextual Responses: Stores and retrieves past conversations for improved response generation.
+## ChromaDB for Contextual Responses
+-Stores and retrieves past conversations for improved response generation.

+## Streamlit Frontend
-Streamlit Frontend: Developed a simple UI for user interactions with the chatbot.
+Developed a simple UI for user interactions with the chatbot.

+## Basic API Endpoints
-Basic API Endpoints: Implemented routes for chatbot communication and sentiment analysis.
+Implemented routes for chatbot communication and sentiment analysis.

 ## 🧞‍♂️ How It Works

-User Inputs a Message: The frontend sends a message to the backend API.
+## User Inputs a Message
+The frontend sends a message to the backend API.

+## Sentiment Analysis
-Sentiment Analysis: The AI determines the sentiment of the message.
+The AI determines the sentiment of the message.

+## Response Generation
-Response Generation: Based on sentiment, an appropriate response is generated.
+Based on sentiment, an appropriate response is generated.

-Context Handling with ChromaDB: Past messages are checked for similarity to improve replies.
+## Context Handling with ChromaDB
+Past messages are checked for similarity to improve replies.

+## Response Displayed
-Response Displayed: The frontend displays the AI-generated response with sentiment.
+The frontend displays the AI-generated response with sentiment.

 ## 💜 Impact